 Wrongful death claims often involve significant claims for damages.
 As such, settlements are often pretty substantial.
 Even so, your case is unique and may or may not align with what might be considered a typical settlement.

-An average or normal settlement for wrongful death claims is often hard to decipher because settlements for such grievous claims are often kept private.
-Even so, damages in wrongful death claims tend to be quite large, and settlements should reflect the gravity of the situation and loss.
-Wrongful death settlements often come down to a few key factors, including damages your loved one suffered, damages you and your family experienced, and how your loved one passed away.
-Our team of legal professionals can help you use evidence and skillful negotiation strategies to get you the largest settlement possible for you and your family.
+An average settlement for wrongful death claims is often hard to decipher because settlements for such grievous claims are often kept private.
+Even so, damages in wrongful death claims are often substantial, and settlements should reflect the gravity of the situation and the loss.
+Wrongful death settlements often come down to a few key factors, including the damages your loved one suffered, the damages you and your family experienced, and how your loved one passed away.
+Our team of legal professionals can help you use evidence and effective negotiation strategies to secure the largest possible settlement for you and your family.

-Schedule a free evaluation of your case and potential settlement by calling (410) 694-7291 and speaking to our Maryland wrongful death attorneys at Rice, Murtha & Psoras.
+Schedule a free evaluation of your case and potential settlement by calling (410) 694-7291 and speaking to our Maryland wrongful death attorneys at Rice Law.

 Typical Settlements for Maryland Wrongful Death Claims

 Wrongful death claims are significant, and the compensation a plaintiff receives should reflect the magnitude of their loss.
-Any claims involving death tend to be met with large settlements.
+Claims involving death often result in large settlements.
 A wrongful death claim is no different.
 An average settlement, although likely high, is hard to pin down since each case is different and may involve unique factors and evidence.

 Settlements might be restricted by certain limits on damages, depending on your situation.
 For example, if your wrongful death claim is based on medical malpractice, non-economic damages might be limited, according to Md.
 Code Cts. and Jud.
 Proc. § 3-2A-09(b)(1).
 Under this law, non-economic damages for medical malpractice are currently capped at $875,000.
 A settlement in this case should account for non-economic damages, but the defendant is unlikely to agree to pay more than what is limited by law.